Board of Directors

-John Oldi is a Technical Director in the Environmental, Health & Safety Division of Loureiro Engineering Associates.
+John Oldi is the Manager of Environmental Programs for ConEdison Clean Energy Businesses (CEB).
+ConEd CEB is the second largest solar power provider in North America with solar installations in over 20 states in the US.
+Prior to working at ConEd, John was a Technical Director in the Environmental, Health & Safety Division of Loureiro Engineering Associates.
 John is a licensed Professional Engineer with over 20 years of experience in the manufacturing sector.
 He specializes in environmental compliance and sustainability programs, with an emphasis on air pollution.
-Prior to joining Loureiro, John spent the majority of his career working at General Electric.
+John spent the majority of his career working at General Electric.
 At GE he held various EHS roles throughout the organization, including as an executive in the corporate environmental group.
 During his tenure in the corporate office, he was responsible for the development of the 2020 GHG goal and created a company-wide sustainability engagement program. <Read More>